 In honour of Daniel Craig's swan-song as 007, we're taking a nostalgic trip back through time.
-This week: You Only Live Twice...
+Today's film: You Only Live Twice...

 What is the story of You Only Live Twice?

 British Mi6 agent James Bond/007 (Sean Connery) is forced to fake his own death, so he can carry out his latest mission incognito.
 He travels to Japan in search of a missing US and Soviet spacecraft, teaming up with his Japanese counterparts Tiger Tanaka (Tetsuro Tamba) and Aki (Akiko Wakabayashi).